paulmcp-github/CEHPractical/Everything You Need.md

 Have a look at Hajiv

-Another SQL injection attack to capture flag from a page Open Burp and capture the web request
-Copy the request to a file
+Another SQL injection attack to capture flag from a page Open Burp and capture the web request (user admin '1 OR 1 --) Copy the request to a file
 $ sqlmap -r <txt file from burpsuite> -D <database name> --tables
 $ sqlmap -r <txt file from burpsuite> -D <database name> --tables --columns